mcdonagj/Tiptabs/README.md

     docker-compose up
     ```
     To remove the service stack, run `docker-compose down`.
 Future services added to this project will be built using this method.
+    In later versions of this project, services will be initialized within a Docker Swarm.

 4. Installation via command line interface (CLI).
     Manually installing these packages using the commands below will not alter the execution of this repository.